The HMRC notification, without the panic.

 GOVHMRC online

 Your Q2 update is due in 14 days.
-Tap to review and submit.
+Review the records before submission.

 gov.uk/making-tax-digital/income-tax